terkill/chef-stackdriver/README.md

 * port - port for the redis instance.
 * timeout - time to wait for missing values.

+**NOTE**: The redis plugin requires manually running the yum-epel::default recipe on RHEL or other platforms within the family.

 # Recipes

 stackdriver::default - sets up the repository and installs the stackdriver agent.